tetcoin/tetsy-common/tetsy-fixed-hash/README.md

 ## Features

 By default this is an standard library depending crate.
 For a `#[no_std]` environment use it as follows:

 ```
-fixed-hash = { version = "0.3", default-features = false }
+tetsy-fixed-hash = { version = "0.3", default-features = false }
 ```

 ### Available Features